Online Distance Learning

-Waimea College use Office 365, and particularly Teams as our main tool to enable online learning.
-A range of other platforms may also be used by our staff and they will advise their classes about these, but Teams will be the main way we stay in touch with our students.
+Waimea College uses Office 365, and particularly Teams as the main tool to enable online learning.
+A range of other platforms may also used by our staff and they will advise their classes about these.

 Put your health and your family first and continue to follow all government advice in order to stay safe.

-Check your school email account and class Teams once a day if possible, and respond to any messages from teachers.
-Staying in regular touch with your classes is important.
-We don’t know how long school will remain closed.
+- Check your school email account and class Teams once a day if possible, and respond to any messages from teachers.

-Remember teachers are also busy with their families, so please understand that they will respond to your emails and messages and give feedback on your work when they can.
+- Remember teachers are also busy with their families, so please understand that they will respond when they can.
 Don’t be worried if you don’t get an immediate reply.

 Learning at Home